 Contact for Advising

-Contact Director of Undergraduate Studies, Emily Beck, for general questions about the various Art, Art History & Design programs.
+Contact Director of Undergraduate Studies, Elyse Speaks, for general questions about the various Art, Art History & Design programs.
 If you have specific questions about printmaking, feel free to contact a faculty member directly.

 Visit the Program